 After the celebrations for its arrival in Loreto, the precious object was put on display in the church.
 More precisely, the banner was unfurled along the walls of the marble covering that protects the Holy House and the likeness of the Virgin.
-The banner was added to other votive offerings, including some objects related to the Ottoman world.
-In the sixteenth century, for example, an Ottoman pasha, who had been cured of a serious illness after praying to the Virgin of Loreto upon the advice of his Christian slave, sent gifts to the sanctuary.
-An arch and a quiver were hung at the entrance of the Holy House.
-The Ottoman flag donated by the Polish king was later moved on one of the pillars of the octagon that surrounded the Holy House near a commemorative plaque, whose inscription recounted the highlights of the banner's conquest.
+The banner was added to other votive offerings, including some objects related to

+Notification of the Royal Turkish Standard sent by the King of Poland to the Holy House of Loreto (Ancona 1684, p.
+2).
+Digital reproduction courtesy of the Archive of the Basilica of the Santa Casa, Loreto.

-Madonna del Rosario, Giacomo Falconi, Petriolo, Macerata, eighteenth century.
-Photo by Mattia Guidetti, under international Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 (CC BY-NC-ND 4.0) license.
+Madonna del Rosario, unknown author, Petriolo, Macerata, eighteenth century.
+Photo by Mattia Guidetti, under the international Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 (CC BY-NC-ND 4.0) license.

-3 Ex-voto showing a woman asking for the intercession of the Virgin Mary from the prow of a galley governed by a Turk, Sanctuary of Santa Maria del Monte, Cesena, beginning of the eighteenth century.
-Photo by Mattia Guidetti, under international Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 (CC BY-NC-ND 4.0) license.
+&lt;sup>3 Ex-voto showing a woman asking for the intercession of the Virgin Mary from the prow of a galley governed by a Turk, Sanctuary of Santa Maria del Monte, Cesena, beginning of the eighteenth century.
+Photo by Mattia Guidetti, under the international Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 (CC BY-NC-ND 4.0) license.